ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

     x^2 + y^2 + z^2 = 1.
     $$

--   However, we know how to apply a transformation $T$ only to points, vectors, and normals, not to implicit equations.
+-   However, while we can easily apply $T$ to `Point` and `Vec`, applying it directly to an implicit equation is often impractical.

 -   It is more convenient to apply the **inverse** transformation to the light rays: if $T$ transforms the "privileged" reference frame of a shape into the real world system, $T^{-1}$ can transform a ray $O + t \vec d$ in the real world system into the privileged one of the shape.

 # Transforming Rays

--   Suppose that $T$ is the transformation to be applied to the surface $S$.
+-   Let $T$ be the transformation applied to surface $S$.
 The transformed surface $T\cdot S$ is then the set of points

     $$
     T\cdot S = \left\{T x: x \in S\right\},